 Google’s vision statement is elegant, but hidden in that statement is an understanding that the amount of data in the world is constantly doubling.
 We’re smothered in notifications and every fact in the world is at our fingertips.

-But human beings are incapable of sorting through all of that raw data and turning it into truly useful information that can answer life’s critical questions.
+But human beings are incapable of sorting through all of that raw data.
+We need to be able to transform that data into truly useful information that can answer life’s critical questions.
 (Like figuring out if Black Panther would beat Batman in a fight. #wakandaforever)

-From Google’s understanding of the exponential data production trend and what the future looks like, the company has a vision statement of what service it can provide in that future.
-The complete vision is not simply what Google would like to do, but rather, a description of the future and how the company will be a part of shaping that world.
+Google understands the exponential data production trend and what the future looks like.
+Based on that, the company has a vision statement of what service it can provide in that future.
+The complete vision is not simply what Google would like to do.
+The vision should be a description of the future and what role the company will play in it.

 If innovation is a journey, let’s imagine that we’re in Florida and our vision of the future is moving to New York.

-(Note: It’s traditional to insert a military example when discussing terms like strategy and tactics, but I’ll skip it in favor of something more universal.)
+(Note: Military examples are more traditional when discussing terms like strategy and tactics, but I’ll skip it in favor of something more universal.)

 Both sources use the word “plan.”
 So we can start there and say that a strategy is our general plan for creating our vision of the future.
 It’s our understanding of the world as it is now, what the future should look like, and an idea of how we can get to that future.

-Personally, I don’t like the word “plan” as it implies a checklist that should be followed.
+Personally, I don’t like the word “plan.”
+It implies just following a checklist.
 When things don’t go according to plan, it doesn’t necessarily mean we’re abandoning the strategy.
 It means the situation doesn’t match our expectations, and we have to adapt our actions to fit reality.

 Sometimes that means ditching the strategy entirely, but more often than not, we keep the same strategy and just implement that strategy differently.

-Google’s strategy for organizing the world’s information may be to invest heavily in machine learning and artificial intelligence so as to better parse data into small nuggets of information that are easily digestible to humans.
+Google’s strategy for organizing the world’s information may be to invest heavily in machine learning and artificial intelligence.
+That would allow it to better parse data into small nuggets of information that are easily digestible to humans.

 That strategy is not a plan or a checklist.
 Google might invest in several internal machine learning or artificial intelligence products.
 They may invest in external companies.
 They may invest large sums of money or very little.